schoero/eslint-plugin-readable-tailwind/README.md

 <br/>
 <br/>

-In the case an utility is not supported or you have built your own, you can change which literals will get linted for each rule.
+In case an utility is not supported or you have built your own, you can change which literals will get linted for each rule.
 Read the [API documentation](./docs/api/defaults.md) to learn how to override or extend the default config.

 <br/>